 Maintain a file on the actions, cases, and precedents concerning the Student Court.

-Maintain and promote a student Know Your Rights document.

 Review official student organizations’ constitutions to ensure compliance with CSO guidelines and University policies every three years and upon the establishment of any new organizations.

 Report to the Senate, in writing, information concerning the elections and their results; submit recommended changes for future elections procedures.